Myth-OS/MythOS-Documentation/Declarations.md

 "Myth is neither a lie nor a confession: it is an inflexion."
 ~ Roland Barthes

+"Myth is the hidden part of every story, the buried part, the region that is still unexplored because there are as yet no words to enable us to get there.
+Myth is nourished by silence as well as by words."
+~ Italo Calvino

+"He said myths and mythology wasn't to give meaning to life but to give us an experience of life, an experience of vitality in being alive." ~ Joseph Campbell

+"It is a myth, not a mandate, a fable not a logic, and symbol rather than a reason by which men are moved."
+~ Irwin Edman

+"There is nothing truer than myth: history, in its attempt to realize myth, distorts it, stops halfway; when history claims to have succeeded, this is nothing but humbug and mystification.
+Everything we dream is realizable.
+Reality does not have to be: it is simply what it is." ~ Eugene Ionesco

+"Myth is an attempt to narrate a whole human experience, of which the purpose is too deep, going too deep in the blood and soul, for mental explanation or description." ~ D. H. (David Herbert) Lawrence

+"It is a sure sign that a culture has reached a dead end when it is no longer intrigued by its myths." ~ Greil Marcus

+"Myths and legends die hard in America.
+We love them for the extra dimension they provide, the illusion of near-infinite possibility to erase the narrow confines of most men's reality.
+Weird heroes and mould-breaking champions exist as living proof to those who need it that the tyranny of the rat race is not yet final." ~ Hunter S. Thompson

+"Myths which are believed in tend to become true." ~ George Orwell

+"Sometimes legends make reality, and become more useful than the facts." ~ Salman Rushdie

 9 - **MYTHOS FORMULA CYCLE**: